My Story with Harbeth HL Compact ES-3

 The quality and amount of bass is quite impressive considering their relatively small size.
 The speakers never made me feel that I am lacking anything in the extension of the bass, despite the frequency response rolling off below 46Hz.
 They obviously do not have as much low-end bass as much larger speakers, but providing that you don’t do side-by-side comparisons, you will not feel that you are missing anything in this area.
 The dynamics and details in the upper bass are very impressive.
 The bass does not go as low as for example with SHL5 Plus, but goes noticeably lower than on my M30.1s and there seem to be more of it.
 This quality suits quieter listening sessions (70dBA peak at the listening position), where the Harbeth C7ES-3s are more involving than M30.1s.

 The midrange and treble are of very high quality as I already learnt to expect from Harbeth speakers.
 Vocals sound natural and even warmer than on the M30.1s.
 This seems to benefit some tracks like Little Fiddle by Ed Kuepper, where his voice sounds more natural and organic on C7ES3s.
 However, on majority of my albums I preferred the sound of voices on the M30.1s.
 For instance on tracks like Ghetto of My Mind by Rickie Lee Jones vocals seem a little congested on the Compact 7 ES-3s but sound more open and natural on the M30.1s.
 On the other hand, the addition of the extra bass generated by C7s is very welcomed.
 It is strange because you can clearly tell that the speakers are from the Harbeth family, yet sound different to other speakers in their range.
 String instruments sound good, but not as real as on some of the big dual concentric Tannoys that I experienced.
-Clapping tend to sound less realistic than on the other Harbeth speakers like P3ESR 40th Anniversary.
-Despite this, the speakers are more than capable of creating a 3D sound stage illusion, providing that they have some room around them.
+Clapping tend to sound less realistic than on the other Harbeth speakers such as P3ESR 40th Anniversary.
+Despite this, these speakers are more than capable of creating a 3D sound stage illusion, providing that they have some room around them.
 It is not only the width but also the depth of the soundstage illusion that is impressive.
 However, in comparison to other Harbeth models, the treble of C7ES-3 seems more rolled off, which changes the balance of the speaker.
 This can have a positive effect as it makes the ‘ts’ sibilance less noticeable which suits tracks such as Windy Town (Piano Version) by Rod Stewart.
 This also makes a significant difference when you listen to relatively bright tracks at high levels.
 Harbeth C7ES3 are the first speakers that I played Who’s Loving You by Terence Trent reasonably loud (87dBA peak at the listening position) and really enjoyed the track without feeling that my ears are about to bleed.
 On the other hand, there a are number of tracks that just seem to have less air around the instruments and less sense of atmosphere within the recording venue.
 A good example of that would be the unplugged version of Fly Me to the Moon by Tony Bennett, which sounds a lot more immersive and engaging on Harbeth M30.1.

 If a lot of your music collection is not very well recorded, tend to sound bright on your existing speakers or you have a preference for slightly softer/warmer sounding speakers, the Harbeth C7ES-3 may well be perfect for you.